ahammer/adams_clock/README.md

 # adams_clock

 This is my clock.
 The Planets indicate the rough positions of the "hands" of a clock would point.
 The moon rotates relative to the center of the earth.
 All planets will be "up" at 12:00:00am and "down" at 12:30:30pm.
-There is eclipses 8 times a day (12:00:00am/pm), and close to 3:16, 6:32, 9:47, when things line up.
+There should be hourly eclipses in Dark mode.